ost-cas-fee-adv-22-23/design-system-component-library-pizza-hawaii/README.md

 -> this should create / overwrite the sets to the dist-directory.

+## tailwind

+start on a filewhatcher on the console with

+`npx tailwindcss -i ./src/styles/common.css -o ./dist/output.css --watch`

 ## Deployment

 This repository is configured to automatically deploy your design system